possen/ResonanceKit/README.md

 # ResonanceKit
 ResonanceKit is a very lightweight framework, compared to something like AlamoFire, for async JSON REST requests utilizing the `Codable` protocols to get the model objects from the server.
 It is pure Swift.
-It utilizes Coroutines to allow awaiting on main thread or any other thread you like.
+It utilizes Coroutines to allow awaiting on main dispatch queue or any other queue you like.

 In addition to handing the decoding and encoding requests, it uses Await symantics so that you can make multiple requests as if they are sequential before returning the final result.
 This greatly simplifies your code and avoids callback hell.
 Eventually coroutine support will be built into, likely,